Congleton Swan Bank

 Capesthorne Hall.
 18th century Jacobean-style Hall set in 100 acres of picturesque Cheshire parkland is one of Cheshire's premier historic houses. (pin 16)

-During the summer months a stroll through the Public Parks (including The historic Congleton Park) will find you amazed with the floral colours and displays.
-All thanks to Congletons green fingered council team .Children will also love the many play areas around the borough too.
+During the summer months a stroll through the Public Parks (including The historic Congleton Park)

 If it is cycling or walking you are looking for or other outdoor pursuits such as golf, fishing and bird watching, then the natural beauty and landscape of the Congleton area can provide the perfect backdrop.